Sweet and Sour Prawns

 Chop up the onions and peppers into large pieces.
 Roughly chop the garlic, spring onions and red chilli.
 Whisk the three eggs in a bowl.
 Combine 1 tsp of cornflour with 2 tbsps of water into a cup to make a slurry.

-Add your pineapple juice, apple cider vinegar, sugar and ketchup to a medium sized saucepan set over a medium heat.
+Add your pineapple juice, apple cider vinegar, sugar, soy sauce and ketchup to a medium sized saucepan set over a medium heat.
 Bring to a boil, then let it simmer for 2 minutes until your sugar dissolves.
 Pour in the cornflour slurry and cook until it thickens, about 3 minutes.

 In a bowl mix the prawns, white sugar, white pepper powder and a pinch of salt.
 Then crack in the egg and give it a good mix.
 Add in 50g of cornflour and mix well and set aside.